Vasile-Hij/quiz-game/README.md

 * to see the current question number
 * to check the current score
 * to see the overall results at the end of the quiz
+* to quit anytime from game
+* to play again
+* to see the leaderboard